20kdc/OC-KittenOS/README.md

 Secondly, for a compressed installer, you use `package.sh`.

 That rebuilds `code.tar` and `inst.lua`, and also prepares the final structure of the repository to upload.

-NOTE!
-Future OS changes after r2 will be kept in a "future" branch.

-The "future" branch gets rebased onto master and then recreated.

-So expect that.